keptn/lifecycle-toolkit/docs/docs/use-cases/keda.md

 Please create a `podtato-kubectl` namespace and apply the above manifests to your cluster and continue with the next steps.
-After applying, please make sure that the application is up and running:
+After applying, use the following command to ensure that the application is up and running:

 ```shell
 $ kubectl get pods -n podtato-kubectl